-Multiple service dog organizations, such as Canine Companions for Independence and Americas VetDogs, partner with prisons and allow inmates to be involved in the raising and training process
+Multiple service dog organizations, such as Canine Companions and Americas VetDogs, partner with prisons and allow inmates to be involved in the raising and training process

 Inmate handlers are selected through an interview and application process with very specific requirements

 Prison programs are at a unique advantage because they allow inmates to monitor and train the dogs 24/7

 They have exceptional experience in addressing a wide array of behavioral challenges

 They provide incredible structure for the dogs and can help them work through challenging issues

 The inmates involved in these programs gain valuable knowledge on how to train dogs, lowers the rate of recidivism and gives them an increased sense of purpose

 The pups and their prison handlers share a special bond, and the unconditional love the dogs show their handlers has a positive effect on them both